smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 ==========================

 This COMMAND consists of an osdp_MFG command.
-It is sent to provide the PD with a transaction ID to be used in the next Authentication Reuqest.
+It is sent to provide the PD with a transaction ID to be used in the next Authentication Request.
 This command may be sent at any time.

 MFG payload